Scille/parsec-cloud/docs/rfcs/1030-generic-sso-provider-display.md

 interface SsoProviderDisplay {
   id: string; // opaque identifier, passed back unchanged to select this provider
   name: string; // display name, e.g. "ProConnect", "Acme Corp SSO"
-  mountPath: string; // currently implemented link?: string; // URL to documentation/help about this provider, if any icon?: string; // something the GUI can render as an image (see 4.)
+  mountPath: string; // where to mount the secrets engine, provided currently by OpenBaoAuthConfig link?: string; // URL to documentation/help about this provider, if any icon?: string; // something the GUI can render as an image (see 4.)
 }